Connect with others who understand.

 See answer

-Meeting with your physician for a full evaluation is the only way to determine what’s causing your back pain.
-Once you get to the root of the problem, you can find interventions that don’t interfere with other ways of treating MS.
+There are many reasons why people with MS might experience back pain.
+Meeting with your physician for a full evaluation is the only way to determine the root cause.
+Once your doctor knows what’s causing your back pain, they can help you find interventions that won’t interfere with your MS treatment.

 1. Musculoskeletal Pain